reqnroll/Reqnroll/docs/Bindings/Sharing-Data-between-Bindings.md

 ## Static Fields

 Generally, using static fields can cause synchronization and maintenance issues and makes the unit testability hard.
-As the SpecFlow tests are executed synchronously and people usually don't write unit tests for the tests itself, these arguments are just partly valid for binding codes.
+As the Reqnroll tests are executed synchronously and people usually don't write unit tests for the tests itself, these arguments are just partly valid for binding codes.

 In some cases sharing a state through static fields can be an efficient solution.